zdwvrp/CS-4320/lecture-labs/rw1-lab.md

         CREATE SCHEMA augur_operations;
         CREATE SCHEMA spdx;

-	GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA augur_data TO augur;
-        GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA augur_data TO augur;
-        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA augur_operations TO augur;
-        GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA augur_operations TO augur;
-        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA spdx TO augur;
-        GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA spdx TO augur;
 ```
 9. Run SQL: (MOST PEOPLE did this in class using a web tool or other GUI.
 So, if you have done that, running this at the command line will not work, because the objects already exist).
 	`\i /Users/sgoggins/github/computationalmystic/sengfs19/lecture-labs/code/spdx.sql`